arfc/transition-scenarios/input/haleu/sensitivity-analysis/global/README.md

 analysis on the transtion from US LWRs to advanced reactors.
 There are three subdirectories, one for varying the build share of each advanced reactor considered in this work.
-In each case (i.e. subdirectory) the transition start time, LWR lifetime, Xe-100 burnup, and MMR build share are varied, but the build share of only advanced reactor is varied.
-The build share of only one advanced reactor is varied at a time to prevent unphysical combinations of advanced reactor build shares (e.g. 50% Xe-100, 50% MMR, and 50% VOYGR).
+In each case (i.e., subdirectory) the transition start time, LWR lifetime, Xe-100 burnup, and MMR build share are varied, but the build share of only advanced reactor is varied.
+The build share of only one advanced reactor is varied at a time to prevent unphysical combinations of advanced reactor build shares (e.g., 50% Xe-100, 50% MMR, and 50% VOYGR).

 Each subdirectory contains two different Dakota input files: